dgwarlug47/notes2/content/blog/LA/los_angles.md

 ## Silver Lake

 Prelude
-- Often described as the “Brooklyn of Los Angeles,” Silver Lake is much more than just a hipster haven
+- [MYTAKE] Often described as the “Brooklyn of Los Angeles,” there is nothing you can want in life.
+A hipster version of Los Angeles
-- Has many alternative bars, record labels
-- Elected coolest neighborhood of LA

 Silver Lake Resoirvoir
 - Very nice views around there